gooddata/gooddata-ruby/_posts/2014-05-23-user_filters.markdown

 	    ]
 	  })

 The columns are specified by the position not name.
-Otherwise everything else holds up.

-### Row wise generator
+#### Row Format

-Imagine you have a file like this.
-Note that each line has different number of values so it does not make sense to have headers.
+In addition to supporting the column based privelges, you may also have data that looks like this.

 	paul@example.com,engineering
 	kara@example.com,engineering
 	caitlin@example.com,marketing,engineering

+Where the user is participating in multiple deparments, or you are filtering users on multiple values.
 The desired values for the filter are exactly the same as in previous case.

 	paul@example.com -> engineering
 	kara@example.com -> engineering